 Frank is a fascinating character who everyone loves to hate, but Shameless would crumble without him.
 The plotlines are an endless stream of problems, tragedies, and misadventures that can mostly be traced back to Frank as he dips in and out of his kids' lives.

 Macy had a huge task in filling Threlfall's boots, but he did it effortlessly.
 Frank's total lack of anxiety or self-preservation is hilarious, yet also really sad when you think about it.

 Zendaya won two Primetime Emmy Awards for her performance as Rue in HBO's teen drama Euphoria.
-There was also one particular scene that got a standing ovation for the actress.
+There was also one particular scene that earned a standing ovation for the actress.

 In season two, Zendaya's Rue screams at her mother, then runs across main roads to avoid the hospital and slips into a bath of morphine.
 That scene was shot the same year Zendaya was swinging across buildings as Spider-Man's girlfriend.
-Talk about range—and from a Disney Channel kid!
+(Talk about range!)

 Euphoria is a teen drama that's darker than any other, weaving together multiple messy storylines between a bunch of Los Angeles high schoolers.
 The show tackles themes of mental illness, sexuality, and toxic masculinity with artistic style.

 And in the middle of it all is Rue, an opioid addict who'll take anything from fentanyl to marijuana to Xanax.

 An uptight, middle-aged chemistry teacher and baggy-clothed teenage meth head make an unlikely pair, but they somehow made the greatest character duo in modern TV history.